A woman at a table, savoring a glass of wine

 Absolutely!
 Books like This Naked Mind by Annie Grace and Quit Like a Woman by Holly Whitaker provide great insights.
 Podcasts such as The Sober Curious and Edit Podcast also offer valuable conversations around the topic.

-The Reframe app equips you with the knowledge and skills you need to not only survive drinking less, but to thrive while you navigate the journey!
-Our daily research-backed readings teach you the neuroscience of alcohol, and our in-app Toolkit gives you the resources and activities you need to navigate each challenge.
+The Reframe app equips you with the knowledge and skills you need to not only survive drinking less, but to thrive while you navigate the journey.
+Our daily research-backed readings teach you the neuroscience of alcohol, and our in-app Toolkit provides the resources and activities you need to navigate each challenge.

-You’ll meet millions of fellow Reframers in our 24/7 Forum chat and daily Zoom check-in meetings.
-Receive encouragement from people from around the world who are going through the exact same experiences as you!
+You’ll meet hundreds of fellow Reframers in our 24/7 Forum chat and daily Zoom check-in meetings.
+Receive encouragement from people worldwide who know exactly what you’re going through!
 You’ll also have the opportunity to connect with our licensed Reframe coaches for more personalized guidance.

 The Reframe app is free for 7 days, so you don’t have anything to lose by trying it.
 Are you ready to feel empowered and discover life beyond alcohol?
-Then download our app today!
+Then download our app through the App Store or Google Play today!

 Call to action to download reframe app for ios usersCall to action to download reframe app for android users